Other parents suck today

 A month ago, your stepdaughter was thrilled about moving to Colorado next summer.
 This morning, she says it will be too hard on her.
 Too stressful.
 She’s already overwhelmed by traveling so much.
 Your stepdaughter suggests that you and your husband move to where she lives with her other parent instead “so we can be a real family again” which is funny, because she sure hated being ‘a real family’ when everyone all lived in the same city before.
 Hated it for 5 solid years.
 When you tell her the flight is only an hour longer, and drive time to the airport is the same, that visits can be cut back to only once per month to even out the travel and she can spend a few days longer in the summer to make up the time, she ignores you.
 Repeats herself like she’s memorized a speech.
 Like she’s a robot.

-And it’s the funniest coincidence– her other parent wants you to move to their city too, and she also thinks that your move to Colorado will mean too much traveling for her daughter!
-It’s almost as if they’ve been talking about it a lot in the past month, almost as if her other parent has changed your stepdaughter’s mind about the whole thing.
+And it’s the funniest coincidence– her mother wants you to move to their city too, and she also thinks that your move to Colorado will mean too much traveling for her daughter!
+It’s almost as if they’ve been talking about it a lot in the past month, almost as if she’s changed your stepdaughter’s mind about the whole thing.
 But surely not.
-Surely she’d be supportive of you leaving the city she herself said was an inappropriate place to raise your stepdaughter, especially since that inappropriateness was one of the primary reasons she quoted for moving away in the first place.
+Surely the other parent would be supportive of you leaving the city she herself said was an inappropriate place to raise your stepdaughter, especially since that inappropriateness was one of the primary reasons she quoted for moving away in the first place.

 Unless, of course, in the year since that move the other parent has decided the twice-per-month-plus-summers custody arrangement isn’t so hot after all.
 Not if she misses her daughter too much in the long summers and your stepdaughter is missing out on too many weekend slumber parties with her friends because of visiting you.
 And come to think of it, the other parent has been complaining lately how it’s “not fair” that you get all the holiday weekends– forgetting, apparently, that she has 9+ months with her daughter while your family doesn’t even have three.

 No, no. These things don’t count.
 All that matters now is that you are the bad parents if you are the ones who move now, because it will suddenly be your fault that your stepdaughter travels twice a month.
-It’s convenient in this case to forget she’s already been doing it for a year at her other parent’s instigation, convenient to forget that you voiced the same arguments almost verbatim a year ago as reasons against their move and they were dismissed out of hand.
+It’s convenient in this case to forget she’s already been traveling twice a month for a year at her other parent’s instigation, convenient to forget that you voiced the same arguments that she is voicing now, almost verbatim, a year ago as reasons against their move and they were dismissed out of hand.
 But now, when used by the other parent, suddenly they count double.

 And then we have the other other parent.